LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 *Shaders*

-I realized that the steam bar would be a central mechanic, the "main appeal" of our game, so I paid great attention to its visuals.
+Aron: I realized that the steam bar would be a central mechanic, the "main appeal" of our game, so I paid great attention to its visuals.
 To emphasize it controlled the very "life-force" of our party, animating it was a must.
 Based on my scrapped steam shader, pixels on the left of the material had bigger clouds than the pixels on the right of the material.
 I wanted to give the impression that the steam bubbled up and disppated.
 This visual falls apart near the right end since I wanted a distinct cutoff point to indicate the value of the bar; no visual flare should get in the way of visual clarity. https://www.shadertoy.com/view/DlcXWr

 ![Pebbles](https://github.com/LeUmbono/189L-Game-Project/blob/00ae6f72d6bac068c276995ddababd89b3e30f5b/189L-Game/Assets/Art/Materials/SteamBar/pebbles.jpg)

-Pebbles were chosen as an interesting noise texture since they were bulbous and had strong outlines for where each cloud would begin and end.
+Aron: Pebbles were chosen as an interesting noise texture since they were bulbous and had strong outlines for where each cloud would begin and end.
 A binary simplex noise (through rounding) was tried at first, but its noisy edges made for an unclean cartoony effect.
 The pebble texture was rounded to give nice banding.
 See the shadertoy shader for more details.

 ![Transition](https://github.com/LeUmbono/189L-Game-Project/blob/00ae6f72d6bac068c276995ddababd89b3e30f5b/189L-Game/Assets/Art/Overworld/Transition/ShaderTexture%20-%20Copy.png)

-The transition shader took a lot of iteration.
+Aron: The transition shader took a lot of iteration.
 I speculated having a factory-like piston transition, where boxes on a conveyor belt would scroll across and gradually cover the screen, and a steam nozzle shader where steam would "spray" from nozzles in the corner of the screen..
 All these transitions felt clunky and not thematic.
 I ultimately went with a gear, a central character design element for our party members to provide simple visual language for initiating the combat phase.

 *Sprite Art*